nu-jliu/rhit-liuj9/README.md

-- 👋 Hi, I’m @rhit-liuj9
+- 👋 Hi, I’m Allen Liu
-- 👀 I’m interested in ...
+- 👀 I’m interested in Robotics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning kernel programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Controling Microcontroller
-- 📫 How to reach me ...
+- 📫 How to reach me : email:`liuj9@rose-hulman.edu`

 <!---
 rhit-liuj9/rhit-liuj9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.